mtrevisan/Boxon/README.md

 ## Digging into the code
 Almost for each base annotation there is a corresponding class defined into `Codec.java` that manages the encoding and decoding of the underlying data.

-The other annotations are managed directly into `ProtoclMessageParser.java`, that is the main class that orchestrates the parsing of a single message with all of its annotations.
+The other annotations are managed directly into `TemplateParser.java`, that is the main class that orchestrates the parsing of a single message with all of its annotations.
 If an error occurs a `ParseException` is thrown.

 Messages can be concatenated, and the `Parser.java` class manages them, returning a [DTO](https://en.wikipedia.org/wiki/Data_transfer_object), `ParseResponse.java`, with a list of all successfully read messages and a list of all errors from problematic messages.